Don Cupitt and Sea of Faith Archive

 Access and Finding Aid

-The series containing Don Cupitt’s personal records has not been catalogued but an inventory has been created which can be found here.
+The series containing Don Cupitt’s personal records has not been catalogued but an inventory has been created which is available upon request.

-The books and the majority of Don Cupitt’s personal records can be viewed upon arrangement by submitting a Request to Read Restricted Archival Items Form to [email protected] at least 14 days in advance of your visit.
+The majority of Don Cupitt’s personal records can be viewed upon arrangement by submitting a Request to Read Restricted Archival Items Form to [email protected] at least 14 days in advance of your visit.

 The series containing records from the Sea of Faith TV programme and network is still being processed and so it is not available to be viewed.
 Once it has been processed some items will be ‘Closed Access’ as this is a contemporary archive and some material is subject to GDPR.